BitskiCo/bitski-js/docs/README.md

 The official Javascript SDK for Bitski.
 Bitski connects your DApp with a user, a wallet, and a connection to the Ethereum blockchain.

-We currently support Kovan and Rinkeby networks, but are working towards launching on mainnet in the near future.
+We currently support mainnet, as well as Kovan and Rinkeby test networks.

 ### Getting Started

-In order to use Bitski you will need an account.
-You can set one up here: [https://developer.bitski.com](https://developer.bitski.com).
+In order to use Bitski you will need a client id.
+You can set one up by visiting the [Developer Portal](https://developer.bitski.com) and creating an app.

-Then you will also need a client id token from us.
-If you’re interested in getting one, fill out the form [here](https://www.bitski.com).
-We will follow up with you via email.
-[Learn More](https://docs.bitski.com/getting-started/).
+Note: While we're in beta, your app will need to be approved before you can actually use your client id to sign in.

 ### Installation